Automata Learning from Preference and Equivalence Queries: The Algorithm

-\boldemph{Ensuring Closedness} \ If the unified table is not closed, then $\orows{S\cup \Sigma^I}\not\subseteq \orows{S}$.
-To attempt to make the table closed, find a row $\orow{s'}$ in $\orows{S\cup\Sigma^I}$ but not in $\orows{S}$.
-Add $s'$ to $S$, update $S\cup \Sigma^I$, then fill symbolically.
+\boldemph{Ensuring Closedness} \ If the unified table is not closed, then $\orows{S\cdot \Sigma^I}\not\subseteq \orows{S}$.
+To attempt to make the table closed, find a row $\orow{s'}$ in $\orows{S\cdot\Sigma^I}$ but not in $\orows{S}$.
+Add $s'$ to $S$, update $S\cdot \Sigma^I$, then fill symbolically.
 Figure \ref{fig:example}a to \ref{fig:example}b shows a closure process.

 The closed and consistency checks occur in a loop (consistency first, closed second) inside \textsc{MakeClosedAndConsistent} until the table becomes unified, closed, and consistent.
-Then hypothesis $\mathcal{H}=\langle \hat{Q}, \hat{q}_0, \Sigma^I, \Sigma^O, \hat{\delta}, \hat{L}\rangle$ is generated by \textsc{MakeHypothesis} (Figure \ref{fig:example}c) and is sent to the teacher via \textsc{EquivalenceQuery} (Figure \ref{fig:example}c to \ref{fig:example}d).
-If $\mathcal{H}$ is wrong, then a counterexample $c$ is returned, as well as a new constraint on the value of $\hat{f}(c)$.
+Then hypothesis $h=\langle \hat{Q}, \hat{q}_0, \Sigma^I, \Sigma^O, \hat{\delta}, \hat{L}\rangle$ is generated by \textsc{MakeHypothesis} (Figure \ref{fig:example}c) and is sent to the teacher via \textsc{EquivalenceQuery} (Figure \ref{fig:example}c to \ref{fig:example}d).
+If $h$ is wrong, then a counterexample $c$ is returned, as well as feedback $\phi(c)$ which is interpreted as a new constraint on the value of $\hat{f}(c)$.
 The counterexample $c$ and all its prefixes are added to $S$, and then a symbolic fill is performed.
 Then the constraint on the value of $\hat{f}(c)$ is added to $\mathcal{C}$ as a constraint on the value of the representative at $T(c)$.
-The constraint $T(c)=f(c)$ provides the most information about $c$ compared to other possible constraints.

-We now detail why collecting and utilizing this constraint information within the context of the algorithm is guaranteed to terminate and correctly yield a complete, minimal Moore machine that classifies sequences equivalently to $f$.